The first AKRA mass map reconstruction from HSC Y1 data: Validation with Simulations

 where $C_\ell^{\rm true}$ is the spectrum of the true field, $C_\ell^{\rm rec}$ is the noise-subtracted auto-spectrum of the reconstruction, and $C_\ell^{\rm rec\!-\!true}$ is the cross-spectrum.
 Amplitude biases in $C_\ell^{\rm rec}$ can, in principle, be corrected by rescaling individual $\ell$-modes, whereas phase errors probed by $C_\ell^{\rm rec\!-\!true}$ cannot.
 This makes achieving an unbiased $C_\ell^{\rm rec\!-\!true}/C_\ell^{\rm true}$ the more challenging requirement.

 As shown in Fig.~\ref{fig:power_spectrum}, AKRA shows unbiased recovery over $200 \lesssim \ell \lesssim 1000$: both ratios are consistent with unity within $ 5\%$ when averaged over realizations, demonstrating accurate reconstruction of both amplitude and phase information.
+For reference, the total signal-to-noise ratio (SNR) of HSC~Y1 cosmic shear measurements is approximately $16$--$19$ \citep{Hikage2019_HSCY1, Hamana2020_HSCY1}, corresponding to a statistical uncertainty of $\sim 5$--$6\%$.
+Future surveys such as HSC~Y3 (SNR~$\sim 26$) and Stage~IV (SNR~$\gtrsim 100$) surveys will achieve significantly higher precision.
 In contrast, KS exhibits a systematic $\sim 20\%$ suppression of power across all scales, with the largest deficit on large scales where mask-induced mode mixing is strongest.
 In previous tests \citep{Shi2024,Shi2025}, similar analyses were performed using idealized mocks that included survey masks but neglected shape noise.
 Here we extend the validation to realistic conditions by incorporating both irregular masks and spatially varying noise, which together constitute the dominant observational challenges for weak-lensing mass mapping.

 Crucially, the unbiased recovery demonstrated here will become even more valuable in future wide-field surveys (e.g., LSST, Euclid, CSST).
 With higher source densities and larger sky coverage, these surveys will achieve higher S/N and make AKRA a promising tool for producing reliable convergence maps.